phlo/concubine/examples/litmus/intel/1/README.md

-# Stores Are Not Reordered with Other Stores
+# Stores Are Not Reordered With Other Stores

 > Example 8-1, [P.265](https://software.intel.com/sites/default/files/managed/7c/f1/253668-sdm-vol-3a.pdf#page=265)